githubtraining-gpic/July17/README.md

 ## Give Us Feedback

-Please take a moment to complete the class survey at: null.
+Please take a moment to complete the class survey at: https://goo.gl/forms/o7Blv4xKcCA7pKCg1.

 ## Scripts for Adding Files